ShraavaniTople/resilienceops/README.md

 # ResilienceOps

-A pastel, clean Electron + React + Tailwind shell for an “Incident to Impact Orchestrator”.
+Electron + React + Tailwind shell for an “Incident to Impact Orchestrator”.
 This is a demo UI showing incidents, API spec change placeholders, fix plan placeholders, and executions.
-It includes a “New Mock Incident” button and an auto-seeded mock incident on startup.
+It includes a “New Mock Incident” button and an auto seeded mock incident on startup.

 ## Prerequisites
 macOS, Node.js 18+ and npm installed.
 Verify with: